cdouaihyucsd/CAR/README.md

    - Use `git merge <branch B>` to merge branch B into branch A.
    - Use `git commit -a` to commit your changes.
    - Use `git push origin master` to push these changes to GitHub.
-9. Use `git fetch` to update branch with what is on GitHub.
+9. Use `git pull` to update branch with what is on GitHub.